vimalanandans/Middleware/README.md

 using accurate and timely data.
 These dreams need an ecosystem where devices seamlessly interoperate and are easy for the right (and only the right) entities to access.

-In practice, devices are diverse in their manufacturers, forms, functions, and use cases, and they often have poorly documented APIs that do not work together.
+In practice, devices are diverse in their manufacturers, functions, and use cases, and they often have buggy, poorly documented APIs that do not work together.
 How do we fulfill the IoT dream if the basic building blocks are clumsy and difficult to work with?

 The Bezirk ecosystem aims to solve these problems.
 The middleware in this repository forms its heart.
 The Bezirk middleware implements cloudless and brokerless publish-and-subscribe in Java.
 It also